ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 Create a Failure Criterion Plot object.

 * **Parameters:**
-  - name: Name of the plot
+  - name: Name of the plot.
-  - id: ID for the plot
+  - id: ID for the plot.
   - active: Whether the plot is active or not.
   - scope_entire_model: If true, then the scope of this plot is the entire model.
 If not, then set to false and use the data_scope to specify a sub scope.
   - data_scope: Object(s) defining the scope for which data is computed and returned.
-Applicable are: Element Set, Oriented Selection Set, Modeling Ply, Sampling Point
+Applicable are: Element Set, Oriented Selection Set, Modeling Ply, Sampling Point.
-  - component: ‘irf’, ‘mos’, or ‘rf’, which are Inverse Reserve Factor, Margin of Safety, and Reserve Factor
+  - component: ‘irf’, ‘mos’, or ‘rf’, which are Inverse Reserve Factor, Margin of Safety, and Reserve Factor.
   - ply_wise: True or False (default).
 Decides whether to evaluate for individual plies or pick the most critical ply per element.
   - show_on_solids: True or False (default).
 Whether to show the results on the shell or solid model (if present).
   - show_critical_failure_mode: True (default) or False.
 Whether to show the text, which indicates the mode of failure.
   - show_critical_layer: Ture or False (default).
-Whether to show the text, which indicates the number of the failing ply (only if ply_wise = False)
+Whether to show the text, which indicates the number of the failing ply (only if ply_wise = False).
   - show_critical_load_case: Ture or False (default).
-Whether to show the text, which indicates the load case for which failure is predicted (only for Envelope Solutions)
+Whether to show the text, which indicates the load case for which failure is predicted (only for Envelope Solutions).
   - text_threshold: Threshold value above/below which text for an element is hidden.
 This helps to declutter the text plot.
   - text_threshold_auto: True (default) or False.
 If True, suggested text_thersold values are used.
   - failure_criteria_definition: Object of the failure criterion definition to be used for this plot.